leireg12/lab2-git-markdown/readme.md

 7. Was your add successful?
 Check status again!
 Explain what do you see.

+   Yes, when I checked status i said "new file" that still has to be commited.

 8. Now **commit** your changes (see [course book 4.4.4](https://faculty.washington.edu/otoomet/info201-book/git-basics.html#git-basics-working-committing)).